48 Hours in Reykjavík: Top Things to Do

 It’s your final evening in Iceland, you’ve had the adventure of a lifetime and, despite the short time frame, you’ve packed a whole lot in.
 Depending on your itinerary, you might have to catch a flight back home or, with any luck, you may have a couple of hours to yourself.

 If time is on your side, we recommend enjoying an authentic Icelandic dining and drinking experience at Kaffi Loki.
-The cheap and cheerful eatery is the ideal location to toast your arctic adventures.
+The cheap and cheerful eatery is the ideal location to toast your Arctic adventure.
 If you’re feeling brave enough, order a shot of Brennivín, Iceland’s local schnapps!